-For example, someone may be considered for epilepsy surgery, VNS (vagus nerve stimulation) therapy or specialist medical dietary treatments (such as the ketogenic diet which is particularly for children) alongside their AEDs.
-For most people these are considered only after several medications have not worked.
-However, for others these options might be considered sooner.
+For example, someone may be considered for epilepsy surgery, VNS (vagus nerve stimulation) therapy, specialist medical dietary treatments (such as the ketogenic diet which is particularly for children) or deep brain stimulation.

 Letter to help you get the same AEDs

 We have produced a letter signed by our medical director Professor Ley Sander, supporting your right to be prescribed the same version of your anti-epileptic drugs (AEDs) - unless of course a change is advised for medical reasons.
 You can download the letter below and give it to your GP, neurologist, pharmacist or healthcare professional.
 This will help to explain why consistency of medication is important.

 Download Letter to your healthcare professional (PDF, 309.44 KB)

 How to ensure you are prescribed the same drug

 - Ask your doctor to prescribe by brand name so the pharmacist has to give you that version.

 - If your doctor writes the generic name of the AED on your prescription, ask them to add the name of the specific drug company.

 - Try to go to the same pharmacist each time as they may have a record of your AEDs and may ensure that you receive the same version.